-SummitCare continues to allow admissions, both permanent and respite, into each of our homes across Sydney and Newcastle.
+As of late July, SummitCare continues to allow admissions, both permanent and respite, into each of their ten homes across Sydney and in Wallsend, Newcastle.

-We are enacting strict quarantine protocols to ensure all new entries into the homes are swabbed and tested before being allowed into the general community within the home.
+Strict quarantine protocols are ensuring all new residents into homes are swabbed and tested before being allowed into the general community within the home.

-If the new resident is symptomatic of a respiratory illness and has not been swabbed for COVID-19, we are not in a position to accept this admission as we need to ensure the ongoing safety of our existing residents.
+If the new resident is symptomatic of a respiratory illness and has not been swabbed for COVID-19, SummitCare is not in a position to accept the admission to ensure the ongoing safety of existing residents.

-Tours are currently available for each home on a virtual basis while the homes are still under reduced visitation circumstances.
+Tours are currently available for each home on a virtual basis.